cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/locations/configuration-state.rst

 There are several things tracked per-user, and the data files for these items, such as subscriptions and seen state, are stored in
-<confdir>/user.
-These files may not be relocated from <confdir>.
+<configdirectory>/user.
+These files may not be relocated from <configdirectory>.
 They
 are:

     * :ref:`imap-concepts-deployment-db-seen`